bitrix24/b24restdocs/api-reference/crm/timeline/comments/index.md

 >
 > Who can execute the method: `any user`

-Methods for working with a deal of type "Comment" in the [timeline](https://helpdesk.bitrix24.com/open/16767378/)
+Methods for working with a "Comment" type CRM activity in the [timeline](https://helpdesk.bitrix24.com/open/16749348/)

 #|
 || [`crm.timeline.comment.add`](./crm-timeline-comment-add.md)   | Adds a new comment to the timeline ||